-Funded by Comic Relief, Adfam is working with and supporting adults affected by child to parent abuse perpetrated by a substance misusing child.
+Funded by Comic Relief, Adfam is working with adults affected by child to parent abuse perpetrated by a substance misusing child.

 What is child to parent abuse (CPA)?